courtamos/interview_prep/linked_lists/notes.md

 Linked lists contain sets of nodes, which have 2 elements.
 The first is the value of the data you want to store and the second is the pointer which points to the next node in line.

-- Linked lists are null terminated
+- Linked lists are null terminated.

 Big-O Time Complexities